jayalbo/wake-word-command/README.md

 # Wake Word Command

-A lightweight JavaScript library for detecting wake words and extracting commands from speech in web applications.
+A JavaScript library for wake word detection and command extraction using the Web Speech API.

 ## Table of Contents